Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 Start with assessment

-If you want a clinician-led plan first, we'll begin with a confidential consultation and targeted tests, then decide what adds value.
+Start with assessment If you want a clinician-led plan first, we'll begin with a confidential consultation and targeted tests, then decide what adds value. lood flow—or you're stuck—read about when Doppler clarifies the pathway.

 If anxiety is central